v-kabanov/MultiDatabaseRestorer/README.md

 Separate historical directory trees are created under per-database folders, directory structure under root backup folder is {db name} / yyyy-MM-MMM / {monthly full, daily diff and log backup files}
 Backup folders are thus monthly with up to ~63 backup files.

+When databases are moved/copied from one server to another SQL users can optionally be re-associated with equally named SQL logins.

+Note that current version is using SMO library v150.18208 distributed via nuget package.
+The package contains native binaries and every project producing an executable output has to reference the package in order for them to be delivered into output directory.
+In addition it does not support 'Any CPU' platform, only x86 or x64.